 The deck area sure makes for a nice view now!

 But I must admit that the night view simply blows away the daytime view.
 The hanging globe string lights turning out wonderfully.
 They add just the right amount of light and give the space a really nice vibe once the sun starts setting.
-(You can see a post about how to hang globe string lights under a deck here.)
+(You can see a tutorial about how to hang globe string lights under a deck here.)

 I love it.
 Really.
 It’s the perfect little space.
 Our backyard may be tiny, but I think we’ve maximized the space so far.
 Later in the summer, I’m planning some more landscaping along the fence perimeter.
 But for now, We’ll just be having drinks here…